 Tara Grace Walker

-Assistant Professor of Communication, St. Bonaventure University.
+Assistant Professor of Communication

-Researcher of mental health in media.
+Researcher of Mental Health in Media

-About
+About Tara

-One of the best parts of being a media/communication scholar is that it allows me to be widely curious about a variety of phenomena, although my main focus is mental illness and health in mass communication.
+I’m an Assistant Professor in the Jandoli School of Communication at St. Bonaventure University, where I teach courses in professional writing, research methods, and media and mental health.
+I received my PhD from the University of Colorado Boulder in Media Research and Practice, specializing in Advertising, Public Relations and Media Design.One of the best parts of being a media/communication scholar is that it allows me to be widely curious about a variety of phenomena, although my main focus is mental illness and health in mass communication.
 I look at direct-to-consumer advertising (DTCA), public health campaigns, news coverage, social media and film/television because all have implications for stigma and social inequalities.
-You can find out more about my research and scholarship here, and on my Google Scholar page.
+You can find out more about my research and scholarship on the research tab, and on my Google Scholar page.I’m a writer and artist with an MFA in writing from the School of the Art Institute of Chicago.
+You can find some of my writing, including links to my 2018 book of poetry, Exquisite Disgust, under the art/writing tab.
+You can also find information about my paintings and drawings there.Thanks for stopping by.

-Research
+Tara's Research

 My research centers around the role of mass communication messages in shaping and reinforcing dominant paradigms regarding mental health.

-My dissertation, Ask your Doctor about Chemical Imbalances: Mass-Communicating the Biomedical Model of Mental Illness through the Selective Serotonin Reuptake Inhibitors, focuses on direct-to-consumer advertisements and news coverage for the SSRI class of antidepressant drugs after regulations for broadcast advertising of prescription drugs were loosened.
+DissertationMy dissertation, Ask your Doctor about Chemical Imbalances: Mass-Communicating the Biomedical Model of Mental Illness through the Selective Serotonin Reuptake Inhibitors, focuses on direct-to-consumer advertisements and news coverage for the SSRI class of antidepressant drugs after regulations for broadcast advertising of prescription drugs were loosened.
 Additionally, the dissertation examines the potential of mass media messages to transform or perpetuate stigma and associated social inequalities.
 I use a mixed-methods approach to this project, employing both content analysis and textual analysis to understand the bigger picture.

 Scholarly Publications